GLOBAL MARKETS-Euro hit by Spain woes, Global stocks rise

 “It’s mostly how you solve the Spanish bank problem, so there’s a bit of safe-haven buying,” said David Keeble, global head of interest rates strategy at Credit Agricole Corporate & Investment Banking in New York.

-Spanish debt rose within 46 basis points of the 7 percent threshold that was the tipping point that forced other euro zone countries such as Portugal and Ireland to seek emergency rescues.
+Spanish 10-year government bond yields hit 6.53 percent on Monday, the highest since November.
+A rise above 7 percent proved the tipping point that forced other euro zone countries such as Portugal and Ireland to seek emergency rescues.

 Kathy Lien, director of research at GFT Forex in Jersey City, New Jersey, said such a spike could add to pressure on the euro.